 • Vacuum-Seal Compression Bags

-Check the Weather Forecast:
+Check the Weather Forecast

 Before you leave, regularly monitor the weather forecast for your destination.
 I like to look at the weather a week before I leave and then three days before.
 This way, I can adjust my packing and plans accordingly if I need to.

-Research Your Destination:
+Research Your Destination

 Understand the climate, local customs, and potential weather-related challenges at your destination.
 This knowledge will help you make informed decisions and pack more efficiently.
-Also, do a Google or Pinterest search to see what others have packed for your location.
-Forums and blogs are really useful tools to help you plan.
-Like this one!

-Layering for Comfort:
+Layering for Comfort

 I know that looking cute and fashionable is a priority, too!
 I totally get it!
 As long as you invest in good quality, warm base, and mid layers, you can switch up the outerwear to something more fashionable and still be comfortable and warm!
-It’s all about them layers, ladies!

-Use Compression Packing Cubes!!!
+Use Compression Packing Bags

 Pro Tip: Be sure to grab some tape and a marker to label what each gag contains.
 For example, I like to keep tops in one and bottoms in another.

-Pack Smart:
+Pack Smart

 Pack versatile pieces that can be mixed and matched, reducing the number of items you need to pack.
-This strategy allows you to create multiple outfits with fewer pieces.

 When I’m packing, if an item doesn’t go with at least 90% of the other items, then It doesn’t get to go!
 Sometimes, this is heartbreaking, and it took me a while to break my old habits, but the more you do it, the easier it gets and the happier and less stressed you’ll be!

-Plastic Bags:
+Plastic Bags

 Pack a few plastic bags for storing wet or dirty items separately from your clean clothes.
 They can also come in handy for organizing items within your luggage.